orchidsoftware/orchid.software/docs/en/docs/attachments.md

 ## Event Subscription

-Laravel Orchid allows you to subscribe to events that are triggered when a file is uploaded.
+Orchid allows you to subscribe to event that are triggered when a file is uploaded.
 This feature enables you to execute additional tasks like video compression, image optimization, or other file processing operations.

 To subscribe to an event, you can use [Laravel's event listening mechanism](https://laravel.com/docs/11.x/events#defining-listeners).
 In the example below, an anonymous function is registered to listen for the `UploadFileEvent`: